Important advice about

 Not surprisingly, having been in a collision or thrown from a motorbike, you will be dazed and possibly in a state of shock.
 Even if no blood, wounds or broken bones are visible and you need no medical treatment at the scene, a visit to the casualty department or to your own doctor is advisable to rule out the possibility of concussion or internal bleeding.

-The police should be called as soon as possible after the accident.
-In cases where there is no serious injury, the police might not attend the scene.
-If they do not, you should go to the nearest police station to lodge your own report of the incident.
+The Gardai should be called as soon as possible after the accident.
+In cases where there is no injury, the Gardai might not attend the scene.
+If they do not, it is recommended that you go to the station to lodge your own report of the incident.

-The documents recorded both by the doctor and by the police may be called upon later as evidence to support your claim for compensation so be as clear and as detailed as possible in your police report.
+The documents recorded both by the doctor and by the Gardai may be called upon later as evidence to support your claim for compensation so be as clear and detailed as possible.

 Most people have a mobile phone with them nowadays.
 If not rendered inoperable during the crash, then using the mobile phone camera function to take snaps of the scene and of the other driver’s license plate is a good idea.
 If your own mobile is out of action, then there may be witnesses who would be willing to take pictures on your behalf.
 Alternatively, try to make your own sketches and notes of the circumstances surrounding the accident.